maxiscoding28/vault-professional-cert-notes/1-Create-a-working-Vault-server-configuration-given-a-scenario/1a-Enable-and-configure-secret-engines.md

 ```
 ---
 ### Database
-- Configure a DB Connection (Command will fail if Vault can't connect to DB)
+- Enable Database secrets engine and configure a DB Connection (Command will fail if Vault can't connect to DB)
 ```
 vault secrets enable database